 Her Asian heritage inspired a passion for culinary history, leading to the creation of NYC’s first rice paddies at Randall's Island in 2010.
 Since then, she has explored rice’s cultural and nutritional significance through lectures, exhibitions, and pop-up dinners, while preserving Korean techniques that celebrate sustainability and seasonal foods.

-Her extensive journey in practicing the tea ceremony has inspired her to channel her creativity into Japanese-inspired ceramics, floral art, landscape design, culinary arts, and teaching matcha classes.
-Recently, she has been working on participatory art projects through Japanese tea ceremonies in collaboration with other artists.
+Her extensive practice of the Japanese tea ceremony has inspired her to express creativity across ceramics, floral design, landscape design, culinary arts, and matcha teaching.
+She has also developed participatory art projects centered around the tea ceremony, collaborating with other artists to explore shared experiences and quiet reflection.